Lowest rounds of golf

 This article lists the lowest recorded rounds in golf.
 In professional competition, a round of 59 or less is regarded as a significant achievement.
-In men's major championships the lowest rounds are 62 by Branden Grace at the 2017 Open Championship, by Rickie Fowler and Xander Schauffele at the 2023 U.S. Open, and by Xander Schauffele and Shane Lowry at the 2024 PGA Championship.
+In men's major championships the lowest rounds are 62 by Branden Grace at the 2017 Open Championship, by Rickie Fowler and Xander Schauffele at the 2023 U.S. Open, by Xander Schauffele and Shane Lowry at the 2024 PGA Championship, and by Lucas Herbert, Sam Burns and Ryan Fox at the 2026 Open Championship.
 The lowest officially recorded round is 55 by Rhein Gibson in 2012.
-In women's major championships the lowest round is 61, held jointly by Leona Maguire, Lee Jeong-eun and Kim Hyo-joo, all at the Evian Championship.
+In women's major championships the lowest round is 60 by Ryu Hae-ran at the 2026 Evian Championship.

 Lowest rounds of golf

 The lowest officially recorded round of golf is 55 by Rhein Gibson (12 birdies, two eagles, on a par 71) on May 12, 2012, at River Oaks Golf Club in Edmond, Oklahoma.
 This score is recognized by the Guinness World Records.

 Three other rounds of 55 are documented, but these are commonly discounted due to the length of the course or the nature of the round.
 On August 27, 2020, another was added, as Alexander Hughes shot a 55 in Jenks, Oklahoma, within 100 miles of where Gibson had his best day.

-Possibly the lowest documented round in competitive golf is 57, achieved by (among others) Bobby Wyatt in the 2010 Alabama Boys Junior Championship, and Alex Ross in the 2019 Dogwood Invitational.
+Several competitive rounds of 57 have been shot in various events.
+Possibly the lowest documented round in competitive junior golf is 57, achieved by (among others) Bobby Wyatt in the 2010 Alabama Boys Junior Championship.
+Alex Ross shot a 57 in the 2019 Dogwood Invitational.
 Ross's round was 15-under-par for the Druid Hills Golf Club course in Atlanta, and included 13 birdies and one eagle.
-More recently, LIV Golfer and YouTube influencer Bryson DeChambeau shot a 58 on the par 70 course at LIV Golf Greenbrier on August 6, 2023.
+In February 2024, Cristóbal del Solar shot a round of 57 at the Astara Golf Championship in Colombia on the Korn Ferry Tour.
+It was the lowest round ever in a PGA Tour sanctioned event.
+He garnered the nickname "Mr. 57".